mbjackson-capp/mbjackson-capp/README.md

 I'm a first-year student in the <a href=https://capp.cs.uchicago.edu>MS in Computational Analysis and Public Policy</a> (MSCAPP) program at the University of Chicago.
+I am transitioning into software engineering and data science after several years of experience in Washington, D.C., including as a paralegal, in issue-advocacy public relations, in digital campaign fundraising, and as an on-staff researcher, both for an elected official and for a small policy think tank.
+I'm also a game show champion.

-Seeking summer internship opportunities with a technical focus in the civic and social good sectors.
+Currently seeking summer internship opportunities with a technical focus in the civic and social good sectors.

 Projects I've worked on include:
 <ul>